inuitcss/inuitcss/CONTRIBUTING.md

 5. **Open a pull request into `develop`.** Our main branch is `develop`, and this is where we want new work to be merged into. `master` is a release branch only.
-6. **Updated `CHANGELOG.md` in your branch, adding the pull-request number and link, and a breaf one line description, under the next tag title.
+6. **Updated `CHANGELOG.md` in your branch.** Add the pull-request number and link, and a brief, one line description under the next tag title.
 Make sure the reason for the change can be understood.
 If this change has a chance of making an existent project's build fail, or cause unexpected changes in the output, group it under the "Possible breaking changes" title.